 The next one I recall is The Phantom of the Opera, written by Gaston Leroux.
 The story of the disfigured Phantom who haunts the Paris Opera House, and the young singer he becomes obsessed with, had an eerie, gothic vibe that stayed with me long after I finished the book.
 The Phantom’s tragic backstory and the twisted love triangle at the story’s heart made it a haunting and memorable tale.

 Later I encountered Edgar Allan Poe’s works.
-Known for macabre poems and short stories, Poe’s works continue to haunt and fascinate readers.
+Known for macabre poems and short stories, Poe’s works haunt and fascinate readers.
 His most famous works, such as “The Tell-Tale Heart” and “The Fall of the House of Usher,” delve into the twisted minds of murderers and their descent into insanity.
-But it’s not just the gory details that make Poe’s work so enduring - it’s how he uses language to create a sense of dread and unease, painting vivid and unsettling images in the reader’s mind.
+But it’s not just the gory details that make Poe’s work so enduring – it’s how he uses language to create a sense of dread and unease, painting vivid and unsettling images in the reader’s mind.

 H.P.
 Lovecraft is another horror writer who has had a lasting impact on me as a reader.
 I discovered his work as a teenager, and “Pickman’s Model” was one of the first Lovecraft stories I read.
 The tale of a painter who creates gruesome, lifelike images of monsters and the supernatural, “Pickman’s Model,” gave me several nightmares and left a lasting impression.